omegaBionic/TCHAI-JULIEN-BOULLY-YOUSSEF-TALEB/README.md

 ```

 <p> If it is the first time to run the app, we advise to run also the script "create_database.py".
-It will create a fresh SQLite database locally with 2 transactions </p>
+It will create a fresh SQLite database locally with 2 transactions for v1, v2 and v3 </p>

 ```bash
 python3 create_database.py